Cadasta/cadasta-docs/en/projects.md

 > [add image]

-From there, you can drag each point on your polygon to its intended location.
+From there, you can click to add each point of your polygon to its intended location.
+To close the polygon, click on the first point that you added.

-Note that your project area does not need to be exact.
-To ensure full coverage, you may want to add a little bit of of space outside the area where you'll be working.
+**To draw a rectangle**, select the rectangle icon.
+Then, click and drag over your project area on the map.

+> [add image]

+**To edit your project area**, select the edit icon.
+Then, click and drag the points on your polygon or rectangle to their correct location.
+When you're done, click the gray Save button on the left.

 #####4.
 Save your work!

+Once you've drawn your project area to your satisfaction, click the green **Save and continue** button on the right.

 #####5.
 Provide some general information about the project.

-2. You will now be asked to fill out **General Information** regarding the project, including:
+At this stage, you will be asked to fill out some General Information regarding the project, including:

-  1. Project name
+*  **Project name**

-  2. Whether the project will be Public or Private
+*  **Project privacy preference**, or whether the project will be Public or Private.
+Public projects are viewable by anyone, whereas private projects are only available to your organization.

-  3. The Project description

-  4. The Project URL

-  5. The questionnaire \(see the custom data selection section for details\); and

-  6. Project contacts
+* **Project description**

+* **Project URL**, which must start with _http://_.

+* **Project Questionnaire**, which is the spreadsheet you'll use as the basis for [custom data collection](/en/XLSForms.md).

+> Note: add direct links to publicly available questionnaires.

+* **Project contacts**, if any.
+Note that project contacts are not necessarily the same thing as project members.

+If you're adding a project by navigating from the Project page, you'll also be asked to select the **Project's organization** from a dropdown menu at the top.

+#####6.
+Add project members

+When you're done adding your general information, you can add project members to the project.

+> A

+### Editing a Created Project {#editing-a-project}